-Data is a powerful force in business, which helps firms understand customers and deliver the very best products and services.
+Data is a powerful force in business, which helps businesses understand customers and deliver the very best products and services.
 GDPR does not need to be a problematic revolution.
-There is a lot of hype and some panic in the marketplace, but the reality is that many of the standards and procedures the GDPR puts in place are based on, and can be adapted from, current data protection legislation.
+There is a lot of hype and some panic in the marketplace, but the reality is that many of the standards and procedures the GDPR puts in place are based on, and can be adapted from, previous data protection legislation.

-The key is to be prepared for May 2018: Be rigorous in assessing and truly understanding how your organisation uses data, and remember that this is an evolution of current practice.
+The key is to be rigorous in assessing and truly understanding how your organisation uses data, and remember that this is an evolutionary process.
 We live in a digital world where more and more data-led products and services are being created.
-GDPR will help his future and bring great benefits to all businesses.
+GDPR will help this future and bring great benefits to all businesses.

-In the UK, Dun & Bradstreet Limited is certified to ISO 27001 and is authorised & regulated by the Financial Conduct Authority in relation to providing credit references on non-limited companies.
+In the UK, Dun & Bradstreet Ltd is certified to ISO 27001 and is authorised & regulated by the Financial Conduct Authority in relation to providing credit references on non-limited companies.